CAN Logger / CAN Snooper

 These files are not produced by the logger itself, but with a special utility program which reads the 'primary' logfiles and converts them to anything else.

-By the time of this writing (2003-01-09), the exact format of the exported text files was unknown.
+Details about the available file formats are in the documentation of MKT's CAN Logger Utility.
 You can expect at least one "human readable" message format like this:

 07046765: 000.s 01 14